3 key takeaways

 What is freelance work?

-Generally, freelance work is considered to be any work that you’ve done as a W9 employee (instead of W2), meaning that you worked for yourself rather than an employer.
-According to a study by McKinsey, 36% of U.S. employees are independent workers (with the total percentage including people who do some independent work on top of permanent employment).
+Generally, freelance work—a type of self-employment— is considered to be any work that you’ve done as a W9 employee (instead of W2), meaning that you worked for yourself rather than an employer.
+According to a McKinsey study, 36% of U.S. employees are independent workers (with the total percentage including people who do some independent work on top of permanent employment).

 Key characteristics of freelance work